-All right, hi Nelson.
+Hi Nelson.
 Thank you for joining us today.
-So, just to start off, can you tell me a little bit more about yourself?
+So, to start off, can you tell me a little bit more about yourself?

 And when you were younger, what was the moment that kind of made you realize that there is an outside part?